getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 #### FunctionToString
 _Import name: `Sentry.Integrations.FunctionToString`_

-This integration allows SDK to provide original functions and method names, even when they are wrapped by our error or breadcrumbs handlers.
+This integration allows the SDK to provide original functions and method names, even when they are wrapped by our error or breadcrumbs handlers.

 &nbsp;